-- Variable Compensation will be based on achievement of the milestones/goals, laid out in the variable compensation plan as may be set out annually. - 3.
+- milestones/goals, laid out in the variable compensation plan as may be set out annually. - 3.
 The Board of Directors may, in its sole discretion, grant additional stock options in favour of Mr. Sudhir Chaturvedi provided the total remuneration including base pay, variable compensation and value of additional stock options for that financial year shall not exceed the limits prescribed under Section 197 read with Schedule V of the Companies Act, 2013, without further approval of the Members. - Since Mr. Sudhir Chaturvedi is based in the United States of America (USA), hence the remuneration is denominated in US Dollars (US\$).

-B) Additional benefits not included in total remuneration:
+Additional benefits not included in total remuneration: